 The Secret Life of Bees 1½ hrs

 Students will learn the difference between bees, wasps and hornets.
 They will discover that bees have fascinating lives due to their ability to sense, process and respond to information in unique ways.
-They will also get an up close look at a honeybee hive.
-Bee behavior will be further understood through outdoor games and a nature hike to observe important plants for bees.
+Bee behavior will be further understood through outdoor games and the use of new technology to see inside of a model beehive.
 Standards addressed: 4-LS1-1, 4-LS1-2

 Soil Science 1½ hrs